naveenDevPyxeda/ToyRobot/README.md

 Open your terminal and run the 'yarn build' command to bundle the files and to create the build folder

+Test

+Run 'yarn test' to run the test cases included in the test suite.
+Test cases are added for both success and failure scenarios.

 Description of the project

 * The application is a simulation of a toy robot moving on a square tabletop, default of 5 units x 5 units